North Korea has increased nuclear production at secret sites

 The latest U.S. intelligence assessment concludes that there is more than one secret site, officials tell NBC News.
 The question is whether Kim will be willing to admit it.

-The intelligence assessment comes on the heels of a report by 38north.com showing that North Korea was continuing to make improvements at its major disclosed nuclear facility at Yongbyon.
+The intelligence assessment comes on the heels of a report by 38north.org showing that North Korea was continuing to make improvements at its major disclosed nuclear facility at Yongbyon.

 "The observed activity appears inconsistent with a North Korean intent to abandon its nuclear weapons programs," said Bruce Klingner, a former CIA analyst and North Korea expert at the Heritage Foundation.
 "There seems little reason to continue expansion plans if the regime intended to dismantle them as would be required under a denuclearization agreement."